thanhnp102/sussex-webapps2024/README.md

    - Super-users can view all transactions across all users.

 5. **Currency Conversion Service**:
-   - A separate RESTful web service handles currency conversion between GBP, USD, and EUR using hard-coded exchange rates.
+   - A separate RESTful web service handles currency conversion between currencies using hard-coded exchange rates.

 ## Repository Structure

+- `payapp/`: The Django application handling the payment services including sending and receiving money

+- `register/`: The Django application handling the all services about user management

-- `webapp/`: The Django project directory containing all the application code, including:
+- `conversion/`: The Django application for the currency conversion API
-  - `models.py`: Defines the data models for users, transactions, and accounts.
-  - `views.py`: Implements the business logic for handling payments, requests, and account management.
-  - `urls.py`: Maps URLs to the appropriate views.

 - `templates/`: Contains HTML templates for the user interface.
-  - `admin.py`: Configures the Django admin interface for managing users and transactions.

-- `restservice/`: A separate directory for the RESTful web service handling currency conversions.
-  - `conversion_service.py`: Implements the RESTful API with hard-coded currency exchange rates.
+- `thrift_service/`: Contains the implementation of the Thrift timestamp service.

 - `requirements.txt`: Lists the required Python libraries and dependencies for running the project.